Saint-Clément-de-Rivière: Population

-As of 2019, Saint-Clément-de-Rivière counted 5,016 inhabitants.
-The density of population was 394 inhabitants per km².
-The most represented age bracket is the one counting inhabitants between 60 and 74, which represent 26.7% of the population in 2019, followed by the one with people between 45 and 59 years old, representing 18.6% of the total population.
-Genders are rather equally represented in the town with a number of 2,448 men and 2,568 women in 2019.
-The average household size is 2.11, and 34% of households are single persons.
+As of 2020, Saint-Clément-de-Rivière counted 5,048 inhabitants.
+The population density was 397 inhabitants per km².
+The most represented age bracket is the one counting inhabitants between 60 and 74, which represent 26.8% of the population in 2020, followed by the one with people between 45 and 59 years old, representing 18.6% of the total population.
+Genders are rather equally represented in the town with a number of 2,464 men and 2,584 women in 2020.
+The average household size is 2.10, and 34% of households are single persons.

 History

 The first signs of life in Saint-Clément-de-Rivière territory were dated from 2300 before Christ, according to some excavations.
 The oldest site on the territory is the Cave of Hortus, which seems to come from the Paleolithic era, but not so many signs from the period before -2300 were found.
 This cave revealed the presence of a sedentary peasant population, living from cereal crops, hunting and breeding.
 The major part of this cave was unfortunately destroyed during the construction of the road connecting two parts of the town.

 The name of Saint Clément appeared for the first time en 1109, and has been modified a few times to become Saint-Clément-de-Rivière.
 It makes a reference to Saint Patron Clément who was one of the first authors of the Church, their texts were found in manuscripts of the New Testament.

 Saint-Clément-de-Rivière was one of the municipalities supporting the « Republic of Montferrand», established during the 1270s to struggle against the Lord of Montpellier which wanted to tax those small villages.
 In this Republic of Montferrand, women had the right to vote and the universal suffrage was practiced to elect Mayors and their Councillors.
 This entity was made of nine parishes : Saint-Clément-de-Rivière, Saint-Gély-du-Fesc, Saint-Mathieu-de-Tréviers, Les Matelles, Saint-Vincent-de-Barbeyrargues, Saint-Jean-de-Cuculles, Valflaunès, Combaillaux and Cazevieille.
-Nowadays, those municipalities are still united in a community called « Communauté de communes du Grand Pic Saint-Loup », which counts 36 members in 2021.
+Nowadays, those municipalities are still united in a community called « Communauté de communes du Grand Pic Saint-Loup », which counts 36 members as of 2024.

 During the 17th century, the project of building an aqueduct from a source of Saint-Clément-de-Rivière to the center of Montpellier appeared, in order to provide water to the population of the city.
 Construction according to Henri Pitot's plans began in 1753 and ended ten years after.
 The aqueduct was then made longer to begin at the Lez's source, also on the territory of the town.
 The aqueduct was used from 1766 until the 1970s.

 Politics

-From 1989 to 2014, Alphonse Cacciaguera was the mayor of Saint-Clément-de-Rivière, part of the political party RPR which turns into UMP.
-In 2014, after the municipal elections, a change occurred in the municipality and until 2020 Rodolphe Cayzac is the mayor of the town, part of DVD political party.
+From 1983 to 2014, Alphonse Cacciaguera was the mayor of Saint-Clément-de-Rivière, part of the political party RPR which turned into UMP.
+Between 2014 and 2020 Rodolphe Cayzac was the mayor of the town, part of DVD.
+Since 2022 the mayor is Jérôme Pouget.
+He succeeded Laurence Cristol, who resigned on becoming member of parliament.